- Community & Purpose

-A visitor to EQ Office’s new building, CANVAS, will immediately understand what inspired the building’s name.
+A visitor to EQ Office’s newly repositioned building, CANVAS Costa Mesa, will immediately understand what inspired the building’s name.
 Newly infused with a spirit of art and community, the vibrant exteriors of these two granite and brick low-rise buildings make a statement among the corporate campuses on the east side of the city.

 An art program in an office building can attract prospective tenants, by showing them that they are joining a thriving workplace culture.